 by Steven Woodruff

-There were however others who were getting it done.
-Hallberg was powerful with the best single moment in the evening being his flying entrance in the hunting scene.
-You could feel perhaps that the ballet was going to finally ignite.
-The four other men in the hunting entourage, Gray Davis, Alexandre Hammoudi, Thomas Forster and Jose Sebas-tian gave the action a lift that was sorely needed.
-The last of them trailing the prince off stage took two turns and two jumps en manege to clear the entire width of the stage before flying into the wings.
+There were others however who looked spectacular in this lusterless and at times cluttered production.
+Gillian Murphy infused her Aurora with sparkling charm.
+Hallberg was powerful in his flying entrance in the hunting scene.
+After a slow start you could feel that the ballet was finally going to ignite.
+The four other men in the hunting entourage, Gray Davis, Alexandre Hammoudi, Thomas Forster and Jose Sebastian gave the action a lift that was sorely needed.
+The last of them, trailing the prince off stage, took two turns and two jumps en manege to clear the entire width of the stage before flying into the wings.

-Misty Copeland as the Fairy of Valor brought us dancing with back of house intensity which was joyful and sincere.
-Luciana Paris as the Fairy of Joy made you believe in her fluttering hands and quick wit, and the Fairy of Fervor, Kristi Boone, also filled the stage with open, expressive dancing.
+Misty Copeland as the Fairy of Valor brought us dancing with joyful intensity.
+Luciana Paris as the Fairy of Joy made you believe in her fluttering hands and quick wit, and the Fairy of Fervor, Kristi Boone, filled the stage with open, expressive dancing.
 The single sustained highlight of the evening came from the Bluebird pairing of Hee Seo and Sasha Radetsky.
 Seo managed it all with perfect classical style and a calm smile that made the difficult feel effortless.
 Radetsky was sure in his partnering and gave fine floating arms and jumps in the famous travelling variation.
 The corps de ballet delivered beautiful ensemble dancing especially in the dream sequences.
 They made you believe in the fairy tale.
-Nancy Raffa as Carabosse was the best of the mime roles and was suitably spidery and dangerous with her contorted, men- acing faces.
-And I quite enjoyed her fiery, smoky arrival and exit thanks to some precise stagecraft from the hazmat team of Jaucheem and Meeh.
-The Grand Pas de Deux finally filled the stage with dancing from Herrera that should have been on tap from the beginning.
+Nancy Raffa as Carabosse was the best of the mime roles and was suitably spidery and dangerous with her contorted, menacing faces.
+Her fiery arrival and exit lent the moment a made for Disney appeal.
+The precise stagecraft was designed by Jaucheem and Meeh.
+The Grand Pas de Deux finally filled the stage with the kind of dancing from Herrera that should have been on tap from the beginning.